artmetla/DejaView/docs/visualization/large-traces.md

 Then open https://ui.perfetto.dev as usual.

-The Perfetto UI will automatically detect the presence of `trace_processor --httpd` by probing http://127.0.0.1:9001 .
+The DejaView UI will automatically detect the presence of `trace_processor --httpd` by probing http://127.0.0.1:9001 .
 When detected it will prompt a dialog that asks if you want to use the external accelerator via a WebSocket or the built-in WebAssembly runtime that runs in the browser.